 The Ph.D. in Music is available as a full-time programme lasting three years, or a part-time programme lasting five years.
 It is currently available in all areas in which we can offer supervision, including composition and practice-based research in performance.

-Doctoral research in the Faculty of Music is centred on individual scholarly activity in fields such as historical musicology, analysis, performance studies, composition, ethnomusicology and music cognition.
+Doctoral research in the Faculty of Music is centred on individual scholarly activity in fields such as historical musicology, analysis, composition, ethnomusicology and music cognition, along with performance studies.
 The overwhelming majority of graduate students in the Faculty are undertaking research that is directly connected with the particular research interests of specific members of the Faculty, and for this reason the best starting point for an application is often to get in touch with the member of staff whose interests seem most in line with yours.

 Our list of Graduate Supervisors will give you an idea of some specific areas in which Faculty members are willing to supervise, and our Research area gives an overview of the principal areas of the Faculty’s research.
 You may also want to explore the publication lists of individual Faculty members, who are listed under Academic Staff.

 Because of the diversity of research topics pursued, the Ph.D. programme in music at Cambridge does not involve a core taught component: there is a variety of training in a range of skills, and some incoming research students audit courses offered within our M.Phil. programme, but in general you will be working mainly with your individual supervisor.
 Your formal studies will be complemented by attendance at Faculty colloquia and seminars, where you will meet other graduate students and members of the wider community centred round the Faculty, while membership of a college will enable you to socialise with students and others from a wide variety of disciplines.
 As you will quickly realise as you explore this website, studying for a Ph.D. at Cambridge gives you access to facilities and a range of Research Resources that compare favourably with anywhere in the world.